Abundance Wimbledon

 1½ tbsp honey or golden syrup

-Preheat oven 180C.
-Line 12 hole muffin tin with paper muffin cases.
+ine 12 hole muffin tin with paper muffin cases.
 Place flour, baking powder and fudge in a medium bowl and stir until well combined.

 Thinly slice one apple half and cut the remainder in to small dice.
 Stir dice into flour mixture and set aside slices.